amdev9/dapp-browser/docs/README.md

 ```

 The client is launched inside the [sandboxed](https://slack.engineering/interops-labyrinth-sharing-code-between-web-electron-apps-f9474d62eccc) [BrowserWindow](https://slack.engineering/growing-pains-migrating-slacks-desktop-app-to-browserview-2759690d9c7b).
 Dapps are launched inside the sandboxed BrowserView.
 When you launch a dapp for the first time, we create a BrowserWindow for it.
 At some point, you're going to have multiple BrowserViews in which the dapps are running.
-We are going to keep them datached from the BworserWindow.
-To switch workspaces, you will need to make an additional request to set a BrowserView.
+We are going to keep them around the memory, detached from the BrowserWindow.
+Then switching workspaces is just an additional call to `setBrowserView`.

 [Sandboxed](https://electronjs.org/docs/api/sandbox-option) [BrowserView](https://github.com/electron/electron/blob/master/docs/api/browser-view.md):
 > It behaves more like a Chrome tab than the webview does